schneidmaster/react-coffee-and-friends/README.md

 1. Clone the repository (`git clone git@github.com:schneidmaster/react-coffee-and-friends.git`)
 2. Install packages: `npm install`
-3. Start the development server: `gulp serve`
+3. Start the development server: `npm start`
-4. Open [http://localhost:9010](http://localhost:9010) in a browser window
+4. Open [http://localhost:8080](http://localhost:8080) in a browser window
-5. Run `gulp build` to generate a minified version of the code in the `dist` directory, suitable for deployment
+5. Run `npm run webpack` to generate a minified version of the code in the `dist` directory, suitable for deployment

 ## Contributing